 In the real world, however, you need to think about tradeoffs among factors that may expand your campaign’s reach.
 For example:

-- Postage – Moving from First Class to Marketing Mail saves money, allowing you to expand your target audience
+- Postage – Moving from First Class to Standard Mail (USPS Marketing Mail) saves money, allowing you to expand your target audience

 - Frequency – Segmenting your audience using RFM analysis helps you mail more often to profitable customers

 - Channels – Increasing your impact by using QR codes, PURLs, Facebook, and other digital media to be visible to your targets wherever they are